• Skip to primary navigation

 Oven broiling is our preferred method to cook these Copper River King salmon fillets.
 This method even beats grilling as there will be no flesh sticking to a grill.

-When I want to cook heart-healthy salmon fast and easy, I go for the broiler.
-It takes just minutes for that direct overhead heat to cook these fillets.
+This salmon takes just minutes for that direct overhead heat to cook these fillets.
 We prepared these salmon fillets ‘straight up’ with just butter, lemon, salt and pepper.
 No sauces or fancy seasoning to mask the delicate flavor of these Copper River King salmon fillets.
 They are juicy and moist inside with a rich crust over the top.

 Broiled Copper River King Salmon